-- Place the cauliflower florets on a large baking sheets.
-Drizzle olive oil and season with cumin, paprika, cinnamon, nutmeg, garlic powder, salt and pepper.
+- Place the cauliflower florets on a large baking sheet.
+Drizzle olive oil and season with cumin, paprika, cinnamon, nutmeg, garlic powder, salt, and pepper.

 - Toss all the ingredients together to cover the florets evenly with the oil and spices.

 - Roast for 15 minutes in the center of the oven.
-After 15 minutes, open the oven and stir the florets with a oven-proof spatula.
+After 15 minutes, open the oven and stir the florets with an oven-proof spatula.

 - Return in the oven for about 10-15 minutes or until the cauliflower florets are tender and browned on the outside.

-- Remove from the oven and cool down for 10-15 minutes before assembling with the rest of ingredients.
-If the florets are too hot they may wilted the spinach leaves.
-You can serve the salad with lukewarm or cold roasted cauliflower both taste amazing.
+- Remove from the oven and cool down for 10-15 minutes before assembling with the rest of the ingredients.
+If the florets are too hot, they may wilt the spinach leaves.
+You can serve the salad with lukewarm or cold roasted cauliflower.
+Both taste amazing.

 Tahini lemon dressing

-- In a medium size mixing bowl, whisk together the following ingredients: tahini, lemon juice, water, garlic, cumin, salt and pepper.
-If the dressing is too thick to your liking, add more water, 1 tablespoon at a time until it reach your favorite dressing consistency.
+- In a medium-size mixing bowl, whisk together the following ingredients: tahini, lemon juice, water, garlic, cumin, salt, and pepper.
+If the dressing is too thick to your liking, add more water, 1 tablespoon at a time, until it reaches your favorite dressing consistency.

 Serve the salad

-- In a large salad bowl or platter, add the baby spinach leaves, lukewarm or cold roasted cauliflower, halves cherry tomatoes, roasted sliced almonds and sunflower seeds.
+- In a large salad bowl or platter, add the baby spinach leaves, lukewarm or cold roasted cauliflower, halved cherry tomatoes, roasted sliced almonds, and sunflower seeds.